shawna-p/in-depth-pronouns-renpy/INSTRUCTIONS.md

 ## Final Notes

-Thanks for reading through this README!
+Thanks for reading through these instructions!
 If you use this code in your project, you can credit me as Feniks with a link to my website https://feniksdev.com/ - I also post Ren'Py tutorials on there!
 You can follow me on itch.io at https://feniksdev.itch.io/ to be notified of any future tool releases as well.
 In particular, I am releasing a multi-thumb slider soon which will complement the pronoun code and can be used as a frequency slider.

 If you found this code useful, consider dropping me a ko-fi at https://ko-fi.com/fen/ I appreciate the support to help me keep releasing useful Ren'Py tools!